Pahheb/CN-Lr-2024/README.md

 ### Check that it works

-Ping from router to router, and from PC to PC.
+Ping from router to router, and from PC to PC:
 ```
 student@hstOfi1:~$ ping 10.0.A.130
 ```